-It is important to note that not all test automation software is created equal.
+It is important to note that not all automated testing software is created equal.
 The above process outlines the best practices and best-case scenarios for test automation.

 However, some automation software vendors do not offer test reporting features.
 Other solutions don’t have robust test script creation tools.
 When selecting your test automation solution, be clear about the essential features required for optimal test automation.
 Otherwise, you could put yourself at risk for a number of testing challenges.

-For success, the automation solution must match both the application and industry.
+For success, the automation solution must match both the application and the industry.

 Test automation is a perfect solution for common, repetitive, and high-volume testing.
-Coordinating and managing testing are now becoming much easier thanks to automation testing tools that can track and share testing results from a single, centralized location.
+Coordinating and managing testing are now becoming much easier with Perfecto.
+You can track and share testing results from a single, centralized location.

-Test automation also leads to much more thorough test coverage because more testing can be accomplished.
-While there is definitely manual work still involved in testing, test automation aims to improve the accuracy and coverage of testing for vendors competing in an increasingly fast-paced software market.
+This gives you more thorough test coverage, because more testing can be accomplished.
+While there is definitely manual work still involved in testing, using Perfecto improves the accuracy and coverage of testing for teams competing in an increasingly fast-paced software market.

-To learn more about how Perfecto can simplify and improve testing at every stage of the development cycle, start your free trial today.
+To learn more about how Perfecto can simplify and improve all types of testing at every stage of the development cycle, start your free trial today.